-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of a student's continuation or a grade in a class or other activity, (2) submission to or rejection of such conduct by an individual is used as the basis for an employee's decision affecting such an individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile or offensive study environment.
+Sexual harassment of employees or students at Bryman College is prohibited and shall subject the offender to dismissal or other sanctions after compliance with procedural due process requirements.
+Unwelcome sexual advancements, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when:

+- 1. Submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or academic standing; - 2.
+Submission to or rejection of such conduct by an individual is used as a basis for employment or academic decisions affecting an individual; or - 3.
+Such conduct unreasonably interferes with an individual's work or academic performance or creates an intimidating, hostile, or offensive working or academic environment.